BaiqingL/CS655-TCP-Comparison/README.md

 A list of commands below used to prepare and run test on a slice for your reference (note: parameters in scp for your slice will be different)

-First, configure the ports within the `init_machines.sh` file to accurate reflect the ports you want to use.

-Then, just simply execute the `init_machines.sh` script, which will install java, copy the files to the machines, and set the correct congestion algorithm.
+Execute the `init_machines.sh` script, which will install java, copy the files to the machines, and set the correct congestion algorithm.
+The script will ask the user to input all hosts and ports of their machines corresponding to the functions the machines are providing.
+Ensure these are correct before proceeding.
+It will also ask for a desired congestion control algorithm to be used.

 ### Running the game: